miRackModular/ImpromptuModular/README.md

 CVs can be entered into the sequencer via CV inputs when using an external keyboard controller or via the built-in controls on the module itself.
 When notes are entered on the built-in keyboard using right-clicks of the mouse, the sequencer automatically moves to the next step.
 Holding ctrl while right-clicking also copies the current note/gate-type over when moving to the next step.
 Double-click defaults are supported on the three main knobs.

-Although this sequencer has many similarities to [PhraseSeq32](#phrase-seq-32), a few differences must also be kept in mind for existing PhraseSeq users.
-Notably:

-* Song phrases are now in a separate display/knob instead of in the steps at the top left.
-* The Copy/Paste ALL setting was replaced with an CUST setting (more details are given below).
-* The sequence repetitions are no longer in the run modes (formerly FW2, FW3, FW4), but are instead specified in the phrases.
-This allows the repetition of any run mode up to 99 times.

 The following block diagram shows how the different sequencer elements are hierarchically related.

 ![IM](res/img/FoundryBlockDiag.jpg)

 Here are some further details on the different functions of the sequencer.
 It is also strongly recommended to read the section [general concepts](#general-concepts) for more relevant information that is not repeated here.
-For an overview of the sequencer's functionality, please see Omri Cohen's [Foundry tutorial](https://www.youtube.com/watch?v=56w_mlNlKE4) (the tutorial was made with a previous version of Foundry wherein the main SEQ/SONG switch had an alternate behavior).
+For an overview of the sequencer's functionality, please see Omri Cohen's [Foundry tutorial](https://www.youtube.com/watch?v=56w_mlNlKE4) (the tutorial was made with a previous version of Foundry wherein the main SEQ/SONG switch had an alternate behavior) and a [quick followup video](https://www.youtube.com/watch?v=ijVg73LH88U) explaining more recent additions to the sequencer.

 * **CLK**: The clock inputs for each track.
 When the input is unconnected in a track, the track automatically uses the clock source of the preceding track (indicated by arrows above each clock input).
 It is good practice that the clock for track A be connected as directly as possible to the main clock source, and when a chained series of clock modules are used, the clock input of track A should be connected to a clock output from the *first* clock module of the chain.